luke-h1/fe-talk-2024/slides.md

 <div v-click="2">

-> Using a third party service such as LaunchDarkly or your own feature flag API
+> Using a third party service such as config cat or your own feature flag API

 <br />